cristianastan2/AOES-CLIM670-NCAR-CESM-Troubleshooting/_episodes/01-Our-Experiments-Troubleshooting.md

 We have three cases (or experiments) we are working with.
 We will take a look at what happened with each one of them.

 1. b.day1.0
 : This was our first case that ran initially for 5-days.
-We then set `CONTINUE_RUN=TRUE` and ran it again for another 5-days.
+Let's set `CONTINUE_RUN=TRUE` and ran it again for another 5-days.
 This run should have completed successfully.
 How can we confirm this?

 > ## Check your CaseStatus file